mrbuchanan/historian/README.md

     - MemoryLogger
     - MemoryWBackupLogger
     - SqlLogger (*Note, that this should only be used with the HangFire logging option turned on*)
+  - log4net Appender (Historian.Log4Net), using Historian.Remote to provide logging to Historian from log4net
 - Remote logging (*Historian.Remote*)
 - Simple Message format (handles HTML)
 - Simple Dashboard allowing you to view messages